Teaching Professor of History

 Department Member Since: 1992

 Prof. Eisenberg is an historian of the modern Middle East.
 Her areas of research and publication include the Arab-Israeli conflict and peace process and the interaction of multiple Middle East actors, particularly Israel, Jordan, Lebanon and the Palestinians.
-Recent publications include a second edition of her co-authored textbook on the Arab-Israeli peace process (with Neil Caplan, Negotiating Arab-Israeli Peace, Indiana University Press, 1998 and 2010), two articles on Lebanese-Israeli relations, an overview of the Arab-Israeli peace process, 1967-1993, and a conference paper on Israeli-Syrian negotiations.
+Recent publications include an assessment of the pedagogical value of a videogame about the Palestinian-Israeli situation, a second edition of her co-authored textbook on the Arab-Israeli peace process (with Neil Caplan, Negotiating Arab-Israeli Peace, Indiana University Press, 1998 and 2010), articles on Lebanese-Israeli relations, an overview of the Arab-Israeli peace process, 1967-1993, and a conference paper on Israeli-Syrian relations.
 On-going research projects focus on the legacy of Jordan's King Hussein and the June 1967 war.

 Prof. Eisenberg is also a Faculty Affiliate of CMU's Center for International Relations and Politics [CIRP] and a Faculty Lead for the Middle East and South Asia Initiative, also of CIRP.